PsorTheDoctor/FaceFlip/README.md

 # FaceFlip

-A logic for the face modifying app.
+Logic for the face modifying app.